Issue No.18

 Market Highlights

 The local high court granted approval for the sale of properties of Home construction Ltd (HCL), a subsidiary of CL Financial Limited (CLF).
-This includes the sale of Trincity Mall and its commercial centre, Trinicity Commercial Centre Limited.
+This includes the sale of Trincity Mall and its commercial centre, Trincity Commercial Centre Limited.

 Investment Buzz